Muskegon leaders realize greatest asset

 From east to west, they include the Channel District, Bluffton District, Lakeside District, Western Waterfront District, Central Waterfront District and Port Innovation District.

-Home to Pere Marquette Park, Channel District plans include additional festival grounds, expanded restaurant and retail space, and a footbridge over the channel to Muskegon State Park in North Muskegon.
+Home to Pere Marquette Park, Channel District plans include additional festival grounds, expanded restaurant and retail space, and a possible non-motorized crossing over the channel to Muskegon State Park in North Muskegon.

 The site of the former Sappi Paper Mill, Bluffton District plans include multiuse path connections and enhanced crossings between the Lake Michigan beach and Muskegon Lake.

 Plans for the Port Innovation District, home to the former B.C.
-Cobb plant, mainly include habitat restoration and improvements to Richards Park, including a boat launch, boardwalks, and a playground and splash pad.
+Cobb plant, mainly include habitat restoration and improvements to Richards Park, including a boat launch and boardwalks.

 Franzak said this plan is the ultimate vision of what residents would like to see, but how much of it happens depends on what investors are willing to contribute.